Severe Weather Coordination Message #1 – Sunday 7/25/21 Severe Weather Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #3 – Wednesday 6/30/21 – Severe Weather & Heat Potential
+Severe Weather Coordination Message #1 – Wednesday 7/14/21 Severe Weather Potential

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential Wednesday Afternoon and Evening..
+..SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening..

 SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and Evening.
-This will be the last coordination message as we switch to operations mode.
-Below is the NWS Boston/Norton Special Weather Statement, Heat Advisory Statement, Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:
+Another coordination message will be posted by 11 AM EDT Wednesday Morning.
+Below are the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook, and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: